Short URL for this page:

 Although Robert was only eleven when his father died, responsibility was soon to fall heavily on his straight young shoulders.
 His sister Ann, to whom he showed special devotion, continued sickly and sometimes required medical attention in Philadelphia.45 Mrs. Lee was slowly slipping into chronic invalidism.
 Carter returned from Cambridge in 1819 but opened his law office in Washington, and was not much at home to aid in the management of the household.46 The next year President Monroe gave a midshipman's commission in the navy to Smith, who went to sea.47 The duties of an only son and of a daughter as well fell on Robert.
 Besides attending to the horses, he "carried the keys," in a now-forgotten Virginia phrase, and apportioned the food-supplies of the family.
 When free from his lessons he often accompanied his mother if she drove out during the afternoon.
 In case she was in low spirits, he admonished her that the drive would not do her good unless she were cheerful.
 On cold days, when the chill from the Potomac crept into the p34 vehicle, he sometimes pulled out his jackknife and pretended to keep out the wind by stuffing paper into the cracks.48

 This attendance upon his mother continued until Robert left Alexandria.
 More than anything else, perhaps, his filial attention to her was the prime obligation of his youth, precisely as care for an invalid wife was to be one of the chief duties of his mature years.
-The man who was to order Indicates a West Point graduate and gives his Class.Pickett's charge at Gettysburg got part of his preparation for war by nursing sick women.
+The man who was to order Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Pickett's charge at Gettysburg got part of his preparation for war by nursing sick women.
 The self-command that his mother had inculcated from his babyhood was confirmed at the bedside.
 Yet his association with his mother did not make the boy effeminate, though it gave him a love for the company of women.
 He stayed at home uncomplainingly when his mother required his attendance, but when he was free he delighted to swim in the Potomac, to share in the sports of the neighborhood boys, with his cousin and playmate, Cassius Lee, or to follow the chase all day in the rolling country behind Alexandria.49

 If Robert had a longer holiday he spent it at Chatham,50 or at Ravensworth with the Fitzhughs, or at Stratford with his brother Henry, who, about the time Robert was ten, married Anne McCarty of Westmoreland County.
 The dates of his visits to the old home of the Lees are not known, but he must have gone there not infrequently, because in later life he cherished clear memories of a place of which he could have had only the vaguest impressions before the family moved to Alexandria.